Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-samp-commands.md

 - `showCorona`
 - `differentialRotation`

 This is a partial-update message.
-Omitted params leave the existing mode configuration unchanged.
+Omitted parameters leave the existing mode configuration unchanged.
 Invalid strings are warned about and ignored.

 Expected string domains: